ceylinsoyer/bloomsystem/README.md

 # bloomsystem
-The system to automatically water your flower.
+In Arduino, the system to automatically water your flower.